 - The L-1 Visa does not have an annual cap on the amount of L-1 Visas that can be issued (unlike the H-1B visa), and it has a higher rate of approval if qualified.
 Also, if your employer files for L-1 Visas a lot, they could already be eligible to file a blanket L-1 Visa petition; significantly reducing your wait time.
 Like with the H-1B Visa, the weight time for an L-1 Visa is almost always shorter than waiting for an equivalent Immigrant Visa to become available, and you can live and work in the United States while you start the process of pursuing your Green Card.

 - After you have submitted your Adjustment of Status request, Form I-485 (to pursue your Green Card while in the U.S.), you will typically be able to travel freely in and out of the United States without harming your Permanent Residency application, and without applying for Advance Parole; because of your valid L and or H Visa status.

 If you wish to learn more about this process, please contact an experienced immigration attorney.
-It is crucial that you know as much as you can about the immigration process, so that you are able to make the best decision for you and your family.
+It is crucial that you know as much as you can about the immigration process so that you are able to make the best decision for yourself and your family.